CBB752Spring2016/CBB752Spring2016.github.io/index.md

 1.2 Propose a tool that generates “quality control statistics” from FastQ file.

 1.3 Propose a tool that trims reads based on quality score from FastQ file.
+(Nathan)

 #### 2. Sequence Analysis